Nursing Program Admissions Process

 - Complete the Test for Essential Academic Skills (TEAS).
 Click here for the TEAS process you must follow.

-- Ranking for Final Selection: Students are rank ordered by the sum of grades earned in the prerequisite courses.
-Additional points are considered for certified applicants with documented patient care experience.
+- Ranking for Final Selection: Students are rank ordered by the sum of grades earned in the prerequisite courses and teas test scores.
+Additional points are considered for certified applicants with documented patient care experience, completion of one of the following PD courses with a B or higher; completion of any PD course and ALL pre-requisite classes taken at Butler Community College.

 - Acknowledging Acceptance: Selected applicants are given a specified time period to accept their position in the class.
 If any of the first accepted group of students do not accept, or accept and withdraw prior to the beginning of class, the vacancy created will be offered to the next highest ranked applicant up to a maximum of 56 students.

-- Selected student responsibilities: Students must complete a specified background check, a negative drug urine screen, physical examination including documentations of vaccinations and immunizations and health record.
+- Selected student responsibilities: Acceptance is contingent upon students' results of a specified background check, a negative urine drug screen, physical examination including documentations of vaccinations and immunizations, and health record.
+Required forms can be found on the College Health webpage.

 Nursing at the Associate Degree level involves the provision of direct care for individuals and is characterized by the application of verified knowledge in the skillful performance of nursing functions.
 Therefore, in order to be considered for admission or to be retained in the program after admission, all applicants should possess;